kuki44/medicana/README.md

 # medicana
-A pharmacy website using html, css and php as a database. ghfgj gbvjh
+A pharmacy drug management website using html, css and php.

-hjcvhc
-ghdfjg
-hgcgi

-gbeg
-ahg